 While the CAA will continue to provide assurance about how well services are run and how effectively taxpayers' funds are used, it will also provide a greater focus on issues that are of importance to the local community, outcomes, and places a particular focus on asset management.

-It is clear that the development and management of the Council's capital programme and its management of assets are fundamental to achieving a positive assessment, whether under the CPA and the CAA.
+It is clear that the development and management of the Council's capital programme and its management of assets are fundamental to achieving a positive assessment.

 Performance Management